Wills & Estate Planning

 Here are some common reasons people choose to create trust funds:

-• Designate exactly who should receive their estate.
-Perhaps you’ve gotten remarried and want to make sure your children (but not your new spouse’s children) get your money.
+• Designate who should receive the assets: Perhaps you’ve gotten remarried and want to make sure your children (but not your new spouse’s children) get your money.

-• Set limits on how old a beneficiary needs to be.
-Legally, your children could gain access to money you leave behind at 18.
-If you don’t think they’ll be ready, you could set up a trust that doesn’t grant access until they’re 21, or 25, or 35, or whatever.
+• Set terms for when a beneficiary takes control of funds: Legally, minors reach the “age of majority” and can legally inherit money and property at age 18 (in some states, UTMA accounts transfer when the beneficiary turns 21).
+If you don’t think they’ll be ready, you could set up a trust that doesn’t grant access until they’re 21, 25 or 35, for example.

-• Specify how the assets can be used.
-You might stipulate that the money can only be spent on education.
+• Specify how assets can be used: You might stipulate that the money can only be spent on education.

-• Protect a business you own.
-Let's say you run a business and want to protect your employees’ jobs.
-You also want to pass down the profits to one of your kids.
-You could name a trustee to put in the effort of overseeing the management of the business and pass on profits to your child.
-(Here's what entrepreneurs should know about life insurance.)
+• Protect a business you own: Let’s say you run a business and want to protect your employees’ jobs.
+Let’s say you also want to pass down the profits to one of your children.
+You could name a trustee to oversee the management of the business and pass on profits to your child.

 For all of these scenarios, you can set up a trust with specific instructions with the help of a qualified professional.